barryclark/jekyll-now/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: All about Reinforcement Learning!
+title: Introduction to Reinforcement Learning
 ---

-This blog post is going to cover everything about Reinforcement Learning!
+This blog post is going to cover everything about Reinforcement Learning.
+This is an exciting subfield of machine learning that deals with the learning of an agents.
+So far, RL has achieved many success in various games like atari, chess, go, and even the famous esport Dota 2.

 ![_config.yml]({{ site.baseurl }}/images/config.png)